Rahiimmo/Drill-Engineering/README.md

 # Drill-Engineering
-A typical project in drilling a well. in this project, we calculate this properties:
+A typical project in drilling a well.

+In this project, we calculate this properties:
 1. The length of the drill collar
 2. Weight of drill string at air
 3. Volume of required mud to fill surface mud reservoir, drill string and hole.